 Most of the time however, and especially when you’re just starting out, you’re going warehouse or store the product yourself.

 Also factor in any duties and tariffs for importing your product.
 Consumer electronic products under $250 currently have no U.S import duty.
+However, there may be tariffs in place so be sure to confirm the current requirements.

 Total Landed Manufacturing Cost